MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/troubleshoot-unified-interface-issues.md

 ms.date: 02/28/2022
 ---

-# Troubleshoot issues with Unified Interface in Dynamics 365 Sales
+# Troubleshoot issues with Unified Interface

-This article helps you troubleshoot and resolve issues related to Unified Interface in Dynamics 365 Sales.
+This article helps you troubleshoot and resolve issues related to Unified Interface.

 ## Issue: Out-of-the-box or custom entities appear as read-only in Unified Interface apps